-- Physical Danger Examples: The stove is left on, stairs are difficult to manage, or the individual forgets to take or mixes up medications;
+- Physical Danger: The stove is left on, stairs are difficult to manage, or the individual forgets to take or mixes up medications;

-- Mental Health Issues Examples: dementia, Alzheimer’s, or similar cognitive struggles;
+- Mental Health Issues: Dementia, Alzheimer's, or similar cognitive struggles;

-- Financial Insecurity Examples: unable to write checks, does not understand common billing invoices, cannot recall spending money, or begins offering money unnecessarily, hires unneeded and redundants advisors.
+- Financial Insecurity: Unable to write checks, does not understand common billing invoices, cannot recall spending money, or begins offering money unnecessarily, hires unneeded and redundant advisors.

 If you believe a loved one is unable to complete the daily tasks necessary to care for him or herself, or that they are financially vulnerable, your loved one may require the protection of a guardian or conservator.